Eastside Trail

-The Eastside Trail is a walking and biking trail stretching northwest to southeast on the Eastside of Atlanta, part of the Beltline ring of trails and parks.
+The Eastside Trail is a walking and biking trail running roughly north-south through the Eastside of Atlanta, forming part of the Beltline ring of trails and parks.
 It is lined with numerous notable industrial buildings adapted into restaurants, shops, apartments, condos, and two major food halls and mixed-use developments.
+The corridor between Ponce City Market and the Old Fourth Ward is frequently cited as the busiest stretch of the Beltline trail network, drawing heavy foot and bike traffic especially on weekends.

 The first 2 mi stretch opened in October 2012, from Piedmont Park to the Krog Street Tunnel.
 It was extended from Krog Street to Kirkwood Avenue in November 2017.
 A second extension brought it to Memorial Drive in July 2019.
+Memorial Drive is no longer the trail's southern endpoint; the path continues south into Reynoldstown, where it connects to the Southeast Trail toward Glenwood Park.